 Everyone wants a smooth, hair-free complexion that they can flaunt during the summer, but did you know winter is the best time to experience laser treatments?

 During cosmetic laser training at National Laser Institute, attendees will learn why winter is the best time for laser treatments in addition to administering some of the most in-demand light-based therapies!

 Winter is the Best Time for Cosmetic Laser Treatments

 The winter months lessen our skin’s exposure to sunlight since we are often covered up from head to toe.
-During laser training, you’ll learn why clients should avoid sun exposure:
+During a laser training course, you’ll learn why clients should avoid sun exposure: